cloud-elements/devportal/docs/guides/elements/hooks.md

 breadcrumbs: /docs/guides/home.html
 parent: Back to Guides
 order: 26
+ValeOn: <!-- vale on -->
 ---

 # Custom Hooks

 {% include workflow.html displayNames="Info,Authentication,Config & Parameters,Hooks,Events,Resources" links="define-info.html,auth.html,config.html,hooks.html,events.html,resources.html" active="Hooks"%}

-Hooks enable you to execute custom Javascript before an API request (pre-request hook) and after the API provider sends a response (post-response hook).
+Hooks enable you to execute custom JavaScript before an API request (pre-request hook) and after the API provider sends a response (post-response hook).
 You can use two types of hooks when you create an element: global hooks and resource hooks.
 Global hooks happen on every request or response, while resource hooks happen only on requests to and responses from specific endpoints.

 Use hooks to manipulate any part of a request or response or to operate on a configuration.
 You might need a hook due to the authentication expected by the endpoint.
 You might need to send a value to an endpoint, but it requires a different data type than what Cloud Elements supports.
 You might also need to manipulate headers to extract an ID to include in a response.
 See [Examples](#examples) for more use cases.